 Q1.
-What are the first steps I should take and how do I apply to RIPTIDES?
+What are the first steps for applying to RIPTIDES?

 A1.
 Please follow the instructions on this page: https://riptides.sfsu.edu/admissions